Myrciaria dubia

 Myrciaria dubia, commonly known as camu-camu, caçari, araçá-d'água, or camocamo, is a species of plant in the family Myrtaceae.
 It is a small bushy riverside tree from the Amazon rainforest in Peru and Brazil, which grows to a height of 3-5 m and bears a red/purple cherry-like fruit.
 It is a close relative of the false jaboticaba (Myrciaria vexator) and the guavaberry or rumberry (Myrciaria floribunda).
-As much as 2 to 3% of the fresh fruit by weight is vitamin C.
+As much as 2–3% of the fresh fruit by weight is vitamin C.

 Description

 Camu-camu has small flowers with waxy white petals and a sweet-smelling aroma.
 It has bushy, feathery foliage.
 The evergreen, opposite leaves are lanceolate to elliptic.
 Individual leaves are 3–20 cm in length and 1–2 cm wide.

-The camu-camu fruit is maroon or purple-black when fully ripe, around 25 mm in diameter, with either sweet or acidic flesh.
+The camu-camu fruit is maroon or purple-black when fully ripe, around in diameter, with either sweet or acidic flesh.

 Native range

 The current range of camu-camu consists of the Amazonian lowlands of Colombia, Ecuador, Peru, Bolivia, and Brazil.
 Its distribution extends from the center of Pará state, Brazil, along the mid and upper Amazon River to the eastern part of Peru; in the north, it appears in the Casiquiare canal and the upper and middle Orinoco River.
 In Brazil, it is found in Rondônia along the Maçangana and Urupá Rivers and in Amazonas, in the municipalities of Manaus and Manacapuru and along the Javari, Madeira, and Negro Rivers.